-The massing studies presented above relate only the preferred option opposite.
-Building height should vary across the site, with heights generally lower on the river front (4 to 6 storeys) to afford river views for the taller (7 to 15 storeys) blocks to the north.
-The framework outlined could accommodate higher density scenarios depending on viability and market conditions, with heights rising to 25 storeys on the tallest elements.
+In accordance with the Council's Tall Buildings SPD, building height should vary across the site, with heights generally lower on the river front (wharf box to 9 storeys) to afford river views for the taller (15 to 17 storeys) blocks to the north.
 The perimeter edges of the site present opportunities to deliver a range of active uses in addition to the main employment uses of the safeguarded wharf.